Music and Drama were key parts of the curriculum at Ovingdean Hall School. The Foundation has funded a number of projects in this area.

-In 2014, 65 deaf children from the London area attended a theatre day built around Matilda the Musical.
-The event, which was a collaboration between OHF and theatre education charity Mousetrap Theatre Projects, was supported by a series of play-writing workshops in school.
+Our ongoing work with Mousetrap Theatre Projects began in 2014 when 65 deaf children from the London area attended a theatre day built around Matilda the Musical.
+The event was supported by a series of play-writing workshops in school.
 The children saw their plays brought to life by professional actors at a showcase at London’s Leicester Square Theatre.
 ‘We’re the gods of comedy,’ said one student.

-Our work with Mousetrap Theatre Projects has continued into 2016-2017.
-Last summer, children went to see productions of James and the Giant Peach or Gangsta Granny, and then took part in a series of drama and writing workshops back at school.
+Our work with Mousetrap Theatre Projects has continued.
+During summer 2016, children went to see productions of James and the Giant Peach or Gangsta Granny, and then took part in a series of drama and writing workshops back at school.
 They returned to the West End to see their plays, which included a detective mystery and a story about the power of friendship, being performed by a company of professional deaf and hearing actors.
 ‘It was inspiring,’ said Trustee Pauline Hughes.

 ‘It changes my feeling that music is really for hearing people,’ reported one student.
 ‘I know deaf people can do this.’
 Another student added that, ‘The workshops made me feel excited and happy and LOUD.’

-We have funded three year’s worth of music lessons at Hamilton Lodge School and College.
-‘Thanks to the seed funding we received from OHF for a partnership with a local youth club to provide music lessons, music has become part of everyday life here,’ said Simon Burgess, Head of Development at the Brighton-based school for deaf children.
+We funded three year’s worth of music lessons at Hamilton Lodge School and College.
+‘Thanks to the seed funding we received from OHF for a partnership with a local youth club to provide music lessons, music has become part of everyday life here,’ said the Head of Development at the Brighton-based school for deaf children.